Wi-Fi Spec: AX6000

 Peak 802.11ac performance: 884.4Mbps (at 15 feet)

 Value is the name of the game for the TP-Link Archer AX6000 router.
 Coming in at $100 less than Wi-FI 6 competitors, like the Netgear Nighthawk RAX80 and the Linksys MaxStream MR9600, it's a good all-around router to build a home network around.

 Our TP-Link Archer AX6000 review shows that it should provide more than enough bandwidth for all but the most craven gamers.
+(We even named it the best nonm-gaming option on our best gaming routers page.)
 By adding in router-based security and 8 wired Ethernet ports, the Archer AX6000 stands alone on connectivity, proving itself to be just as good with wired devices as it is with Wi-Fi.
 It's one of the best Wi-Fi 6 routers available, if you want to upgrade over older wireless-AC models, and it earns a welcome spot on our list of the best Wi-Fi routers you can buy.

 Editor's Note: We periodically update our reviews to make sure that pricing and information is up to date.
 Our rating and recommendation for the TP-Link Archer AX6000 review is unchanged from when it originally published in August of 2020.

 In a world of look-alike routers, the TP-Link Archer AX6000 stands out with a squarish design that at 10.3 x 10.2 x 2.4 inches is bigger than the Linksys MR9600.
 Slide up its eight pivoting antennas and the Archer AX6000 is an additional 2.3-inches taller.
 The antennas can’t be replaced or aimed.